Graham Alexander: Return to Preston North End

 After the sacking of Phil Brown a few games down the line, he became joint-caretaker manager, alongside David Unsworth.
 His first match in joint-charge was an away match against MK Dons, which they won 1–0.
 Just before what was to be an ordinary match against Wycombe Wanderers, it was announced that Graham Westley would replace them at the helm of Preston, and that Wycombe was to be the last match in charge for the pairing of Alexander and Unsworth.
 They won the match 3–2.

 Playing his final game on 28 April 2012 against Charlton Athletic, Alexander came on as a substitute for Max Ehmer in the 84th minute.
 This was supposed to be a cameo appearance to allow the Preston supporters to show their appreciation of his service to the club.
 However, with Preston losing 1–2 in stoppage time, they were awarded a free-kick 25 yards from Charlton's goal.
 Alexander stepped up to curl the ball around the wall and inside the near post, scoring with the final kick of his career.
+His final senior goal helped him to hold the record of "highest-scoring British defender" for almost 12 years before his career tally was surpassed by James Tavernier in March 2024.

 On 20 June 2012, Alexander was appointed Head of Youth Development.
 Chairman Peter Ridsdale said "He's got over 1,000 games under his belt, he's a hero here and what better person to head our youth development."